kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings.md

 ## Backslash

-Backslash tells python that the character following the backslash is a special character.
+Backslash tells Python that the character following the backslash is a special character.
 It may be used to enter quotes, line breaks and backslash itself in a string.

-### Quote: `\'` or `\"`
+### Single-quote `\'` and double-quote `\"`

 If a same string needs to include both `'` and `"`, then it is impossible to select a correct delimiter.
 Backslashing a quote character (`\'`, `\"`) tells python that this really is a character, and not a delimiter.
 For instance: